 Here, severe means that you have a mental or physical disability that regularly stops you from doing any type of substantially gainful work.
 Prolonged means that your disability is long-term and is either of indefinite duration or is likely to result in death.

-Before going through all the work to apply, I highly suggest you take time to confirm that you qualify for CPP disability benefits, especially based on the contribution aspect.
-Even if your disability meets the “severe and prolonged” definition as laid out by Service Canada, if you did not contribute enough into the plan you will not be approved.
+Before going through all the work to apply, I highly suggest you take the time to confirm that you qualify.
+Pay special attention to the contribution aspect.
+Even if your disability meets the “severe and prolonged” definition, you won’t be approved if you did not contribute enough into the plan.
 I recommend you look into this factor as soon as you begin to consider ceasing work.
 Of course, you can still review your eligibility if you are already off work.

-The contribution criteria requires you to meet the minimum qualifying period for benefits.
-To qualify, you need to have worked 4 of the last 6 years before you go off on disability, or 3 of the last 5 years if you have contributed for 25 years.
-There are some exceptions — if you were off work and not contributing during a period due to being a primary child care provider in the household, for example.
+The contribution criterion requires that you meet the minimum qualifying period for benefits.
+But, there are some exceptions.
+For example, if you were off work and not contributing due to being a primary child care provider in the household, that is an exception.

 2. Don’t send in your application before you’re eligible

-While you may have confirmed that you qualify from the contribution standpoint, the CPP disability program requires you to be off work for 4 months before being eligible for the program.
-During this time, we suggest you apply for any other disability assistance you have available to you including, but not limited to, EI sickness or any private insurance claims you may have.
-While you wait, I suggest you begin to work on your CPP disability application and have it ready to send off when you have been off work long enough to be considered eligible.
+The CPP disability program requires you to be off work for 4 months before being eligible.
+During this time, we suggest you apply for any other disability assistance you have available to you.
+This might include EI sickness or any private insurance claims you may have, for example.
+While you wait, I suggest you begin to work on your CPP disability application.
+That way, you can have it ready to send in when you have been off work long enough to be considered eligible.